tuned/openshift-nextgen/01-Login_Into_a_Pod.md

+Name can be find with `oc status -v`

 `oc rsh <name_of_pod>`

-Name can be find with `oc status -v`
+Copy from local to remote:

+`oc rsync SOURCE DESTINATION [options]`